-Tristan Vautier is a French racing driver who currently competes as a Mercedes driver for private teams in the IMSA WeatherTech SportsCar Championship and Blancpain GT Series.
+Tristan Vautier is a French racing driver who currently competes as a Mercedes driver for private teams in different GT competitions and as an endurance co-driver in the IMSA WeatherTech SportsCar Championship.

 Previously in a career, he contested mostly in open-wheel racing competitions, becoming the champion in the 2011 Star Mazda Championship and the 2012 Indy Lights series before spending a full season in the 2013 IndyCar Series.